openenclave/openenclave/samples/file-encryptor/README.md

     encryption_header_t* header)
 ```

-The bulk of the operations done in this enclave call involve allocating resources and setting up mbedTLS for encryption and decryption operations.
+The bulk of the operations done in this enclave call involve allocating resources and setting up OpenSSL for encryption and decryption operations.

 #### For encryption operation